petermr/climate/README.md

 ### keep record of search and analyses

 ## browsing
-XML and SVG display in GitHub
+XML and SVG display in GitHub.
-HTML does not display in GitHub - to view `fullDatatable.heml` need to download the file or `git clone` (worth doing!)
+HTML does not display in GitHub - to view `fullDatatable.html` need to download the file or `git clone` (worth doing!)